Information for whistleblower

 3) Personal data categories, purposes and legal basis of data processing

-Only the RPCT will know your identity for the entire length of the internal whistleblowing procedure.
-After the end of this procedure, your identity will not be revealed to anyone unless you are charged with slander or libel (in accordance with the criminal code or art.
+The above-mentioned platform is an open source software powered by GlobaLeaks.
+Personal data is stored in the University servers and the platform has an encryption protocol that allows the segregation of the identity of those who fill the whistleblowing report and the content of the report itself.
+Only if strictly necessary for the evaluation of the report or if requested by the judicial authority, the Responsabile per la Prevenzione della Corruzione e della Trasparenza (RPCT) (the manager responsible for compliance with anti-bribery law and transparency), provided a motivation, may associate the identity of those who have made the report with the content of it.
+Therefore, your identity will not be revealed to anyone unless you are charged with slander or libel (in accordance with the criminal code or art.
 2043 of the civil code), or in the cases in which the law does not allow you to remain anonymous (for example, in criminal, tax and administrative proceedings or during investigation carried out by public authorities).
-Therefore, with the exception of the above mentioned cases, your identity may be revealed to those who are involved in the proceedings only with your explicit consent.
-If your consent is not provided, those who are receiving your report or working on the procedure must protect your confidentiality.
+With the exception of the above-mentioned cases, your identity may be revealed to those who are involved in the proceedings only with your explicit consent.
+If your consent is not provided, those who are receiving your report or working on the procedure must protect your confidentiality in all cases.

 The processing of personal data is based on the principles of fairness, lawfulness and transparency and the protection of the privacy rights of the data subject, as well as the additional principles established by art.
 5 of the Regulation.